 GLG facilitated more than 60 calls with executives and former politicians across core and adjacent markets.
-They provided different perspectives on the ramifications of the bankruptcy to bond holders and other investors.
+These experts provided different perspectives on the ramifications of the bankruptcy to bond holders and other investors.

 Additionally, we hosted more than 30 teleconferences, that included former executives from the California Public Utilities Commission who provided insight on comparable disasters, and experts formerly from the California Department of Forestry and Fire Protection who provided insight into the scope of the damage from the fires.
 Custom written reports were also available to clients with in-depth research conducted by weather experts to help clients identify the potential for future liabilities.

 GLG conducted more than 15 roundtables, which included conversations hosted by former California regulators.
 These regulators explained the power of the California Public Utilities Commission in the bankruptcy.
 Former state legislators were also present, and they shed light on the political implications.
 Beginning in June 2019, GLG hosted monthly phone calls with a current bankruptcy attorney who monitored every relevant PG&E bankruptcy hearing, including post-petition rate setting, subrogation groups’ impairment, and more.

 GLG’s constant coverage of PG&E provided insights to investors on how much they could expect to recover and a deeper understanding of the overall outlook of the company.